 What to Expect from Drug Treatment for Crack Cocaine

-When you enter a drug rehab for crack cocaine, you will first start with the detoxification process.
+When you enter drug rehab for crack cocaine, you will first start with the detoxification process.
 When you detox from crack, experienced treatment professionals will utilize medications, nutrition, and other interventions.
 The detox stage is critical in helping you become physically and psychologically stable.

 Is Crack Physically or Psychologically Addictive?

 Crack cocaine has several psychological effects.
 When you are detoxing from crack cocaine, you will undergo a comprehensive evaluation to detect a co-occurring mental disorder.
 Known as dual diagnosis, this phenomenon can provide additional obstacles in your recovery.
-Oftentimes, a mental illness such as depression and anxiety are a root cause of substance abuse.
+Oftentimes, a mental illness such as depression and anxiety is a root cause of substance abuse.
 Once you are stable, you are ready to enter intensive drug treatment.

 Crack Withdrawal Treatment

-During drug treatment, you will undergo individual and group therapy, 12-step support, life skills training and other programs.
+During drug treatment, you will undergo individual and group therapy, 12-step support, life skills training, and other programs.
 During this phase, the main goal is to allow you the time to deal with the underlying causes of your crack cocaine addiction.
 With the support of staff and your peers, you will receive the tools needed to build a recovery-centered lifestyle.